-Empowered Funds, LLC dba EA Advisers acts as each Fund's investment adviser (the "Adviser").
+Empowered Funds, LLC dba EA Advisers serves as each Fund's investment adviser (the "Adviser").
 The Adviser selects each Fund's sub-adviser and oversees the sub-advisers' management of the Funds.
 The Adviser also provides trading, execution and various other administrative services and supervises the overall daily affairs of the Funds.
 The Adviser is located at 19 East Eagle Road, Havertown, PA 19083 and is wholly-owned by Alpha Architect LLC.
-The Adviser is registered with the Securities and Exchange Commission ("SEC") under the Investment Advisers Act of 1940, as amended (the "Advisers Act") and provides investment advisory services solely to the Fund and other exchange-traded funds.
+The Adviser is registered with the Securities and Exchange Commission ("SEC") under the Investment Advisers Act of 1940, as amended (the "Advisers Act") and provides investment advisory services to the Funds, other exchange-traded funds, and Alpha Architect, LLC, its parent company.
 The Adviser was founded in October 2013.